 Around 30% of people with Diabetes Type 1 and 10-40% of those with Diabetes Type 2 are expected to eventually suffer from kidney failure (National Kidney Foundation, 2020).

 High blood glucose levels can cause damage to the blood vessels in your kidneys.
 When the blood vessels in your kidneys are damaged, kidney function is impaired.
 Many Diabetics develop high blood pressure which can also cause damage to your kidneys (NIDDK, 2020).

 Can you reverse kidney damage caused by Diabetes?

-There is no cure for Diabetic Nephropathy, however you can slow down the progression by lowering blood pressure and controlling blood sugar levels.
+There is no cure for Diabetic Nephropathy.
+You can slow down the progression by lowering blood pressure and controlling blood sugar levels.
 People with Diabetes are at risk of other kidney problems such as renal artery stenosis or renovascular disease.
-If kidney disease is not managed and treated, the kidneys will continue to deteriorate which could lead to advanced kidney failure which requires dialysis or a kidney transplant (Better Health Channel, 2020).
+If kidney disease is not managed and treated, the kidneys will continue to deteriorate which could lead to advanced kidney failure, requiring dialysis or a kidney transplant (Better Health Channel, 2020).

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.